Published: 31 March 2016

 Since the functional relationship of the reduction ratio and strip thicknesses at entry and exit, the influences of the reduction ratio and strip thicknesses on the system stability domain are discussed in three different cases.
 The changes of the system stability domain with different reduction ratios are plotted in Fig. 10 and Fig. 11.
 There into, Fig. 10 considers the condition of invariable entry thickness, and Fig. 11 considers the condition of invariable exit thickness.
 In Fig. 12, the influence of the entry thickness on the system stability domain is displayed, in which the reduction ratio is kept unchanged.

 As shown in Fig. 10 and Fig. 11, with the increase of the reduction ratio, all the critical boundaries move left or down, which mean the stabilities of all the modals are weakened.
-The reason is that the larger reduction ratio corresponds to the greater rolling torque and forces acting on the rolls in and directions.
+The reason is that the larger reduction ratio corresponds to the greater rolling torque and forces acting on the rolls in x and y directions.
 So, the fluctuations of these three forces increase with the same variations of the roll gap, and the emergence of the vibration is caused more easily.

 Fig. 10Influence of reduction ratio on system stability domain with invariable entry thickness